First time at a Reformed Evangelical service

 01 What to expect arriving

 Arrive 10-15 minutes before the published service start time.
-Most Reformed Evangelical churches have substantial parking; larger Reformed Evangelical churches (the PCA and Reformed Baptist megachurches and larger regional Reformed Evangelical churches) typically have parking lot greeters.
+Most Reformed Evangelical churches have substantial parking; larger Reformed Evangelical churches (the substantive PCA and Reformed Baptist megachurches and larger regional Reformed Evangelical churches) typically have parking lot greeters.
 Many Reformed Evangelical churches have a single Sunday morning service; some larger congregations have multiple services (8:30 / 11 am typical).
-Some Reformed Evangelical churches also have a Sunday evening service, typically substantially smaller, often more devotional or focused on specific congregational ministries.
+Some Reformed Evangelical churches also have a Sunday evening service, typically substantially smaller, often more substantively devotional or substantively focused on specific congregational ministries.

 Most Reformed Evangelical churches have no assigned seating.
 Reformed Presbyterian congregations (PCA, OPC, EPC) typically have wooden pews; Reformed Baptist congregations vary from traditional pews to theater-style seating depending on building age and congregational size.
 Some pews near the front may be reserved for the elders or pastoral staff; ushers will direct you if any pew is reserved.
-The pulpit is typically and central (emphasis on the centrality of the preached Word); the Communion table is normally before the pulpit.
+The pulpit is typically substantive and central (substantive emphasis on the centrality of the preached Word); the Communion table is normally before the pulpit.
 Middle seating is comfortable for first-time visitors.

 Reformed Evangelical dress register varies by congregation.
 Traditional Reformed Presbyterian (more conservative PCA, OPC) congregations typically have business-casual to Sunday-formal dress.
 Reformed Baptist congregations vary from business-casual to more relaxed.
-Coalitional Reformed Evangelical congregations (church plants in The Gospel Coalition orbit, Acts 29 plants) typically have substantially more casual dress (business-casual to casual).
-The MacArthur-orientation congregations (Grace Community Church, The Master's Seminary-influenced churches) often have substantially more formal dress.
+Coalitional Reformed Evangelical congregations (church plants in The Gospel Coalition orbit, Acts 29 plants) typically have substantively more casual dress (business-casual to casual).
+The MacArthur-orientation congregations (Grace Community Church, The Master's Seminary-influenced churches) often have substantively more formal dress.
 Visitors should err business-casual; the local congregation's website typically shows photos that indicate the dress register.

-Reformed Evangelical churches typically provide a printed bulletin with the order of service (often substantially structured: call to worship, confession of sin, assurance of pardon, hymns, Scripture readings, sermon, prayers, benediction), the day's Scripture references, the prayer list, the announcements.
+Reformed Evangelical churches typically provide a substantive printed bulletin with the order of service (often substantially structured: call to worship, confession of sin, assurance of pardon, hymns, Scripture readings, sermon, prayers, benediction), the day's Scripture references, the prayer list, the announcements.
 Many Reformed Evangelical churches also provide pew Bibles (ESV is the principal Reformed Evangelical translation; NASB and NKJV also common); the pastor will normally tell you the page number for the principal sermon text.
-Most Reformed Evangelical members bring their own Bibles, often annotated; this is normal and welcomed.
+Most Reformed Evangelical members bring their own Bibles, often substantively annotated; this is normal and welcomed.
 Many Reformed Evangelical congregations also use a hymnal (the Trinity Hymnal in PCA / OPC; substantial variation in Reformed Baptist).

 02 The structure of the service

-A Reformed Evangelical Sunday service typically follows a theologically-intentional structure: the call to worship, often confession of sin and assurance of pardon, hymnody and Scripture readings, the substantial expository sermon, the Lord's Supper (where celebrated, often weekly in OPC and some PCA), and the benediction.
+A Reformed Evangelical Sunday service typically follows a substantive theologically-intentional structure: the call to worship, often confession of sin and assurance of pardon, substantive hymnody and Scripture readings, the substantial expository sermon, the Lord's Supper (where celebrated, often weekly in OPC and some PCA), and the benediction.

-Reformed Evangelical services typically include a moment of corporate confession of sin (sometimes a prayer of confession read together, sometimes silent confession) followed by the assurance of pardon (the pastor reading or proclaiming a Scripture text on God's forgiveness through Christ, such as 1 John 1:9, Psalm 103:8-12, or similar).
-The confession-and-assurance element is theologically substantive: the Reformed conviction that worship begins with acknowledgment of sin and reception of God's grace.
+Substantive Reformed Evangelical services typically include a substantive moment of corporate confession of sin (sometimes a prayer of confession read together, sometimes silent confession) followed by the assurance of pardon (the pastor reading or proclaiming a Scripture text on God's forgiveness through Christ, such as 1 John 1:9, Psalm 103:8-12, or similar).
+The confession-and-assurance element is theologically substantive: the Reformed conviction that worship begins with substantive acknowledgment of sin and substantive reception of God's grace.
 Some Reformed Baptist and coalitional Reformed Evangelical churches do not include the formal confession-and-assurance element; more confessional Reformed Presbyterian services typically do.

 Most Reformed Evangelical churches celebrate the Lord's Supper (Communion) weekly, monthly, or more frequently than the broader Baptist quarterly typical.
 Reformed Presbyterian congregations vary: PCA typically monthly or weekly; OPC typically weekly; EPC monthly or weekly.
 Reformed Baptist congregations vary: weekly in some, monthly typical.
-The Communion service includes the institution narrative (1 Corinthians 11:23-26), the prayer of thanksgiving (often lengthy and Reformed in its theological content), and the distribution.
-Reformed Presbyterian Communion theology is spiritual-presence (the Westminster Confession position, distinct from both Catholic transubstantiation and Zwinglian memorialism); Reformed Baptist Communion theology varies from memorial to spiritual-presence.
+The Communion service includes the substantive institution narrative (1 Corinthians 11:23-26), the substantive prayer of thanksgiving (often substantively lengthy and substantively Reformed in its theological content), and the distribution.
+Reformed Presbyterian Communion theology is substantively spiritual-presence (the Westminster Confession position, distinct from both Catholic transubstantiation and Zwinglian memorialism); Reformed Baptist Communion theology varies from memorial to spiritual-presence.

-After the sermon (and Communion, where celebrated), the service moves to the closing: the pastor pronounces the benediction (often the Aaronic blessing from Numbers 6:24-26 or the apostolic benediction from 2 Corinthians 13:14), the congregation responds (often "Amen"), and the closing hymn or doxology is sung.
-The benediction is theologically substantive: the Reformed conviction that the pastor in pronouncing the benediction communicates God's blessing to the gathered congregation.
-Many Reformed Evangelical churches have fellowship time after the service (coffee in the lobby, sometimes a congregational meal); engaging is welcomed but not expected.
+After the sermon (and Communion, where celebrated), the service moves to the closing: the pastor pronounces the benediction (often substantively the Aaronic blessing from Numbers 6:24-26 or the apostolic benediction from 2 Corinthians 13:14), the congregation responds (often substantively "Amen"), and the closing hymn or doxology is sung.
+The benediction is theologically substantive: the Reformed conviction that the pastor in pronouncing the benediction substantively communicates God's blessing to the gathered congregation.
+Many Reformed Evangelical churches have substantive fellowship time after the service (coffee in the lobby, sometimes a congregational meal); engaging is welcomed but not expected.

 03 What the congregation does (and what you do)

 The congregation stands for the call to worship, the opening hymn, congregational hymns throughout the service, the Scripture readings (in some Reformed Presbyterian congregations the congregation stands for the Gospel reading; in some all Scripture reading; following local pattern is the safe approach), the closing hymn or doxology, and the benediction.
-Reformed Evangelical congregational singing is substantive: four-part harmony at more traditional Reformed Presbyterian congregations, congregational singing across the tradition.
+Reformed Evangelical congregational singing is substantive: substantive four-part harmony at more traditional Reformed Presbyterian congregations, substantive congregational singing across the tradition.
 Following the local pattern is the typical approach.

-At Reformed Evangelical congregations that include the formal confession of sin and assurance of pardon element, the congregational posture is typically silent participation: the prayer of confession is often read together (printed in the bulletin), then silent personal confession follows, then the pastor proclaims the assurance of pardon Scripture text.
-Visitors are welcomed to participate or to remain attentively present; the theological content is Reformed theological substance worth engaging.
+At Reformed Evangelical congregations that include the formal confession of sin and assurance of pardon element, the congregational posture is typically substantive silent participation: the prayer of confession is often read together (printed in the bulletin), then silent personal confession follows, then the pastor proclaims the assurance of pardon Scripture text.
+Visitors are welcomed to participate substantively or to remain attentively present; the substantive theological content is substantive Reformed theological substance worth engaging.

 04 Communion / Lord's Supper

-Reformed Evangelical Communion practice is fencing.
-The "fencing of the table" is the Reformed practice of the pastor articulating who is welcome to partake: typically baptized Christians who profess faith in Christ and are in good standing at a Christian church.
-Reformed Presbyterian fencing (in conservative PCA, OPC particularly) may be substantially more restrictive (members of confessing Reformed churches, or Reformed-Presbyterian-and-comparable confession congregations only); some Reformed Baptist fencing is similarly substantive.
-Most coalitional Reformed Evangelical churches practice open Communion to professing baptized Christians.
+Reformed Evangelical Communion practice is substantively fencing.
+The "fencing of the table" is the substantive Reformed practice of the pastor articulating who is welcome to partake: typically baptized Christians who profess faith in Christ and are in good standing at a Christian church.
+Reformed Presbyterian fencing (in conservative PCA, OPC particularly) may be substantively more restrictive (members of confessing Reformed churches, or Reformed-Presbyterian-and-comparable confession congregations only); some Reformed Baptist fencing is similarly substantive.
+Most coalitional Reformed Evangelical churches practice substantively open Communion to professing baptized Christians.
 The pastor specifies the invitation; where the invitation is unclear or where you are uncertain, remaining seated is the appropriate response.
 Catholic visitors typically remain seated per Catholic teaching on Communion.

 05 Distinctive Reformed Evangelical moments

-The Reformed Evangelical homiletic commitment: expository preaching (verse-by-verse exposition of a Scripture passage in its grammatical and historical context, with theological reflection and application to the congregation).
-Reformed Evangelical pastors typically work through a Scripture book over many months or years; the theological depth is Reformed Evangelical expectation.
+The substantive Reformed Evangelical homiletic commitment: substantive expository preaching (verse-by-verse exposition of a Scripture passage in its grammatical and historical context, with substantive theological reflection and substantive application to the congregation).
+Reformed Evangelical pastors typically work through a Scripture book over many months or years; the substantive theological depth is substantive Reformed Evangelical expectation.
 Notable Reformed Evangelical expositors include the late R.C.
 Sproul (Ligonier Ministries, Saint Andrew's Chapel PCA, died 2017), Mark Dever (Capitol Hill Baptist Church Washington DC, 9Marks), John MacArthur (Grace Community Church Sun Valley California, The Master's Seminary, Grace to You), the late Tim Keller (Redeemer Presbyterian New York PCA, died May 2023), John Piper (Bethlehem Baptist historically, Desiring God), Sinclair Ferguson, Sam Allberry, many others.

-Reformed Evangelical congregations vary across streams: Reformed Baptist (Founders Ministries, ARBCA, Sovereign Grace Churches, Reformed Baptist Network), Reformed Presbyterian (PCA, OPC, EPC), coalitional Reformed Evangelical (TGC, T4G historically, 9Marks, Desiring God), the MacArthur orientation (Grace Community Church and aligned), the Reformed-Charismatic synthesis (Sovereign Grace Churches, Piper individually).
-The variation produces differences in worship register: Reformed Presbyterian more liturgical; Reformed Baptist in continuity with broader Baptist tradition with Reformed theological precision added; coalitional Reformed Evangelical substantially more contemporary in worship music; MacArthur orientation substantially more traditional.
-For deeper background on the internal variation and contested questions within Reformed Evangelicalism, see <a href="/traditions/evangelical/reformed/">/traditions/evangelical/reformed/</a>.
+Reformed Evangelical congregations vary substantively across streams: Reformed Baptist (Founders Ministries, ARBCA, Sovereign Grace Churches, Reformed Baptist Network), Reformed Presbyterian (PCA, OPC, EPC), coalitional Reformed Evangelical (TGC, T4G historically, 9Marks, Desiring God), the MacArthur orientation (Grace Community Church and aligned), the Reformed-Charismatic synthesis (Sovereign Grace Churches, Piper individually).
+The substantive variation produces substantive differences in worship register: Reformed Presbyterian more substantively liturgical; Reformed Baptist substantively in continuity with broader Baptist tradition with substantive Reformed theological precision added; coalitional Reformed Evangelical substantively more contemporary in worship music; MacArthur orientation substantively more traditional.
+For deeper background on the substantive internal variation and substantive contested questions within Reformed Evangelicalism, see <a href="/traditions/evangelical/reformed/">/traditions/evangelical/reformed/</a>.

 06 Common questions